 Leaf mold of tomato is caused by pathogen Passalora fulva.
 It is found throughout the world, predominantly on tomatoes grown where the relative humidity is high, particularly in plastic greenhouses.
 Occasionally, if conditions are just right, leaf mold of tomato can be a problem on field grown fruit.

-Flowers, stems and fruit may be infected, although usually only leaf tissue is affected.
-When the disease does manifests on the fruit, tomatoes with leaf mold become dark in color, leathery, and rot at the stem end.
+Flowers, stems, and fruit may be infected, although usually only leaf tissue is affected.
+When the disease does manifest on the fruit, tomatoes with leaf mold become dark in color, leathery, and rot at the stem end.

 Tomato Leaf Mold Treatment

 The pathogen P. fulfa can survive on infected plant debris or in the soil, although the initial source of the disease is often infected seed.
-The disease is spread by rain and wind, on tools, clothing and via insect activity.
+The disease is spread by rain and wind, on tools and clothing, and via insect activity.